AmritaashVerma/AmritaashVerma/README.md

 - 📫 How to reach me **amritaash.verma@gmail.com*"

-- ⚡ Fun fact **I am somewhat of a geek 🤓 and I somewhat love going deep into things.**
+- ⚡ Fun fact **I am somewhat of a geek 🤓 and I love going deep into things.**

 - **You can go through my repositeries for the basics of python and javascript.**